skiphansen/pano_progfpga/TestCommands.md

 ## resetOutTest

-Resets the Pano causing the bitstream to be reloaded.
+Resets the Pano causing the current bitstream to be reloaded?
+Note this is NOT the same as a power on reset.
+I was testing a golden image and the command appeared to cause the bitstream to reload, at least a new DHCP cycle occurred.
+I had a custom multiboot image and it was NOT started until I power cycled the Pano.

 ```
 Running Test = resetOutTest